- Chancellor’s Office

 This summary is not intended to explain every coverage and benefit of the policy, nor every exclusion to coverage.
 It is an overview only.

-- Liability Coverage in the event something goes wrong and we are sued.
+- Liability Coverage in the event something goes wrong and we have a legal claim.

 - Accidental Death and Dismemberment coverage (limit varies based on injury)